ncm2/ncm2/README.md

 ```

 After you reproduce the error, check the contents of the log files generated
-by NCM on current working directory.
-Especially the one with `cm_core` in the
+by NCM on current working directory, especially `nvim.log_py3_cm_core`.
-name.

 If there's no log file, and you get the message `nvim-completion-manager core
-channel terminated`, then you have to try start NCM manually, and see what's
+channel terminated`, then you have to try starting NCM manually, and see
-happaning.
+what's happaning.
 Follow these steps:

 1. If you are using
    [vim-hug-neovim-rpc](https://github.com/roxma/vim-hug-neovim-rpc) on vim8,